3 min read

 Applying real-world knowledge from the start

-Because of this approach, Andrea was excited about starting the new semester.
-She chose to study this program because she wanted a strategic approach to data science and data analysis.
-She lauds the professors because, as she says, “they actually work on data projects and know the real world, and how they can apply their technical knowledge in companies.”
-This is key to the practical, entrepreneurial focus of the programs at IE University.
+She said she chose the program because she wanted a more strategic approach to data science and data analysis.
+Andrea also highlighted the value of studying with professors who worked on real projects: “they actually work on data projects and know the real world, and how they can apply their technical knowledge in companies.”

 Encouraging diversity in the tech industry